-Something like Breslov, which contents itself with being a fringe group is mainly OK, because they do no pretend to be other than what they are.
+Some groups, which are content with being fringe groups are mainly OK, because they do no pretend to be other than what they are.

 But in any case, for the sake of one's soul, it is best to avoid all the crackpots.